NathanStrutz/SheepComputerFundamentalsClass/computer-shopping.md

 ## Tax Free Weekend

-South Carolina's Tax-Free Weekend was August 1-3, 2025.
-I hope you were able to take advantage of that benefit!
+South Carolina's Tax-Free Weekend is always the first weekend of August.
+Make sure to take advantage of this benefit!

 ## Computer Components